GoogleCloudPlatform/ml-pipeline-generator-python/README.md

 Running this demo uses the config file to generate `bin/run.train.sh` along with `trainer/` code.
-Then, run `bin/run.train.sh` to train locally or `bin/run.train.sh cloud` to train on CAIP.
+Then, run `bin/run.train.sh` to train locally or `bin/run.train.sh cloud` to train on Google Cloud AI Platform.

 ## KFP Demo
-This demo uses the scikit-learn model in `examples/sklearn/user_model.py` to create KubeFlow Pipeline.
+This demo uses the scikit-learn model in `examples/sklearn/sklearn_model.py` to create a KubeFlow Pipeline (hosted on AI Platform Pipelines).

 ```bash
 python -m examples.kfp.demo
 python -m orchestration.pipeline
 ```

-This compiles a pipeline which can be uploaded to KubeFlow.

 ### Cleanup
 Delete the generated files by running `bin/cleanup.sh`.